 What is a filter press?

-A filter press is a piece of batch operation, fixed volume equipment that separates liquids and solids using pressure filtration.
+A filter press is a batch operation, fixed volume machine that separates liquids and solids using pressure filtration.
 A slurry is pumped into the filter press and dewatered under pressure.
 It is used for water and wastewater treatment in a variety of different applications ranging from industrial to municipal.